regine/meltmodel/install.md

 1. MeltMod is distributed as source code only, so you will need to obtain Apple's software development tool [Xcode](https://developer.apple.com/xcode/).
-Included with Xcode are the compilers needed to build Meltmod.
+Included with Xcode are the compilers needed to build MeltMod.

     * The easiest way to obtain Xcode is via the App Store, depending on your internet connection, it may take some time for Xcode to download.